Why is Propiconazole So Useful?

 A Sterol biosynthesis inhibitor

 Propiconazole is absorbed into the fungus where its two modes of action attack fungal cells at several sites altering the cell, thereby inhibiting sulfur-containing enzymes and disrupting fungal energy production.
-It as preventive activity, and is primarily active on mycelium with some anti-sporulate activity, and prevents spore germination.
+It has preventive activity, is primarily active on mycelium with some anti-sporulate activity, and prevents spore germination.